MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ms-cloud-germany-transition.md

 - Office 365 Groups
 - Dynamics 365 / Power Platform

-  Pre-requisites and impact of migration for these services are described in the [Dynamics 365 Customer engagement](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/overview) article.
+  Pre-requisites and impact of migration for these services are described in the [Dynamics 365 Customer engagement](https://aka.ms/d365ceoptin) article.

->[!Reviewer]
->Please check Dynamics 365 link.
->

 ## How to prepare for migration to Office 365 services in the new German datacenter regions